DamianErtel/de-portfolio/README.md

         <li>In order to use these commands you must have gatsby-cli installed, more on that
             <a href="https://www.gatsbyjs.com/docs/reference/gatsby-cli/" target="_blank" rel="noreferrer">here</a>
         </li>
-        <li>If, for example, you would rather use 'npm start' instead of 'gatsby develop', check the package.json file for available scripts</li>
+        <li>If, for example, you would rather use 'yarn start' instead of 'gatsby develop', check the package.json file for available scripts</li>
     </ul>